gilmandelbaum/analysis-pipeline-for-photometry_ex/README.md

 # Photometry_analysis pipeline

-This package is the second (the first one is for [optogenetics](https://github.com/gilmandelbaum/analysis-pipeline-for-optogenetics_ex)) to support the analysis of a project in the Sabatini Lab at Harvard Medical School in which we try to better understand how the brain allows us to decide what to do next.
+This package is the second (the first one is for [optogenetic experiments](https://github.com/gilmandelbaum/analysis-pipeline-for-optogenetics_ex)) to support the analysis of a project in the Sabatini Lab at Harvard Medical School in which we try to better understand how the brain allows us to decide what to do next.